mshams-IE/2026ZainHoL/content/README.md

 hide:
   - toc
 ---
-# Cloudera Machine Learning Hands on Lab
+# Cloudera AI Hands on Lab

 Welcome to this  Hands on Lab, where you'll explore the full data lifecycle through a real-world use case: predicting customer churn for a telecommunications company.
 This lab provides practical experience using _Cloudera on cloud_ data services, guiding you through key stages from data ingestion and processing to analysis and actionable insights.